Tanglingmule/Bank-Manager/README.md

 # Bank-Manager
-A test of Data Manipulation and storage using a banking website
+A test of Data Manipulation and storage using a banking app
-# Made using python django
 # pandas used for data handling